Volume VI, Issue 2, 2012

 This paper is based on the research of relevant primary sources: Serbian diplomatic sources and the first Ottoman census books, which make possible not only to establish family types and its quantitative size, but also to point out to demographic changes caused by the Ottoman conquest in South Eastern Europe.

-Historical demography, nucleus family, extended family, Serbian society, Middle Ages.
+Keywords: historical demography, nucleus family, extended family, Serbian society, Middle Ages

 Abstract